August 15, 2012 - New blog platform

 July 2009 - Keying the 23 cm transmitter

 My 23 cm transmitter is the MKU 13 OTX up-converter from Kuhne Electronic.
 Keying is done by applying +12V to the converter, either to an external terminal or via the coax cable.
 As the converter is sitting near the antenna, I prefer keying via the coax.
 To support this function, I have acquired a bias tee (DCC-12) from SSB Electronic.
 When applying 12V to the phono socket, it sends 12 V up the antenna cable, but protects the transceiver from getting DC into the antenna connector.

 Bias tee from SSB Electronic.

 As my Yaesu FT-847 transceiver provides active low keying via the STAND-BY socket on the rear panel, I had to convert active low to active high.
 A few components were assembled on a PCB and put into a plastic box.
 You can click to view a picture of the whole assembly.
-The picture shows a mini-DIN connector for the transceiver socket, a 12 V power supply, and active high output for the bias tee.
-Mail me if you want the circuit diagram!
+The circuit diagram is here.
+A picture of the open box is here.

 June 2009 - New 13 cm antenna